-The narrated coda that in some ways changes the ending of the film leaves the viewer with the impression that the filmmakers may have had a change of heart and that this narrated passage was chosen in hindsight in order to change the outcome of the story.
+The narrated coda, which in some ways changes the ending of the film, leaves the viewer with the impression that the filmmakers may have had a change of heart and that this narrated passage was chosen in hindsight in order to change the outcome of the story.
 But that is only my interpretation; it is entirely possible that the story had always been intended to end in this way.

 Despite some weaknesses in the pacing and the narrative flow, I would rate this film at 7.0 to 7.5 out of 10, especially thanks to the outstanding performances by the actors.
 17 years on, this film has lost nothing of its topicality – which in some ways is good for the film, but it is also very, very sad.